transpara/github-label-sync/README.md

 Label JSON
 ----------

-The labels to sync with are defined as an array in either JavaScript or JSON.
+The labels to sync with are defined as an array in either JavaScript, JSON or YAML.
 The array must contain only label objects, which look like this:

+As JSON:

 ```json
 {